Azerbaijan Looks Toward Space

 For a quarter of a century, he acted as chairman of the Soviet Aeronautics Commission, overseeing the Soviet manned space programme.
 As a result, until 1987, most Azerbaijani citizens did not know that the man holding the Number One position in Soviet aerospace was their countryman.
 Even though he attended the launches of all the major manned space missions from Yuri Gagarin’s first flight in Vostok 1 to the Mir space station in 1986, TV cameras always focused on the astronauts and not the person to whom they reported; only Karimov’s voice was broadcast.

 His name was a secret because he had previously worked on military projects before transferring to manned space flight.
 Karimov was first cited in Pravda, in August 1987, during Mikhail Gorbachev’s era of glasnost and perestroika.
-Retiring in 1991 he continued to act as consultant to the Russian Federal Space Agency.
+Retiring in 1991 he continued to act as a consultant to the Russian Federal Space Agency.

 The legacy of the contribution of Azerbaijani people lives on, not just here on Earth, but also far above the stratosphere.
 Firstly, there are two Azerbaijan-related craters on Mars.
 The Ibrahimov Crater (also known as Ibragimov Crater) was named in 1982 after the Azerbaijani astronomer Nadir Ibrahimov, who made a significant contribution to the study of the Red Planet.
 The crater has a diameter of 89 km.
-Another crater Guba (Kuba Crater) with a diameter of 25 kilometers received its name in 1976 and named after Ibrahimov’s birthplace.
+Another crater Guba (Kuba Crater) with a diameter of 25 kilometers received its name in 1976 and was named after Ibrahimov’s birthplace.
 Secondly, in 1977, a short piece of Azerbaijani mugham was included on the US spacecraft Voyager 1’s “Golden Record” as it journeyed into interstellar space.

-Interestingly, the Azerbaijani music is described as “bagpipe” music played by a “soloist” in the tradition of “ugam.”
-In reality, the music is not performed on a solo bagpipes, but on two balabans which are reed-like instruments producing a bagpipe-like sound.
+Interestingly, Azerbaijani music is described as “bagpipe” music played by a “soloist” in the tradition of “ugam.”
+In reality, the music is not performed on solo bagpipes, but on two balabans which are reed-like instruments producing a bagpipe-like sound.

 By implementing technology Azerbaijan has been able to diversify its interest away from an oil-oriented economy.
 One such diversification has been the development of the local Information and Communications Technology (ICT) industry, currently estimated at just less than $1 billion.
 This accounts for roughly 2% of the GDP of the country.